 Under DACA, if the initial request was approved, an individual could successfully postpone their immigration hearing or deportation proceedings for two years, subject to renewal.
 Individuals were permitted to request DACA even if they had already received a final removal (deportation) order.
 With their deferred action applications, individuals also submitted requests for social security numbers and two-year employment authorization documents (EADs).
 If you previously received DACA, a social security number, and an EAD, know that your EAD is temporary, but still valid.
 You can legally work in the United States until the EAD’s expiration.

-On September 5, 2017, Attorney General Jeff Sessions, speaking on behalf of the Trump administration, officially ended DACA.
-No new applications will be accepted or processed at this time.
-Individuals who currently hold DACA status and EADs are authorized to remain and work in the United States until their permits expire.
-Those who submitted initial or renewal applications before September 5, 2017, will have their applications processed normally, as will individuals whose permits were set to expire before March 5, 2018, (provided they submitted a renewal by October 5, 2017).
-If your initial or renewal renewal application is accepted, you will be eligible to remain and work in the United States for an additional two years.
+On September 5, 2017, Attorney General Jeff Sessions, speaking on behalf of the Trump administration, officially ended DACA, stating that no new applications would be accepted or processed effective immediately.
+However, individuals who currently hold DACA status and EADs are authorized to remain and work in the United States until their permits expire.
+Those who submitted initial or renewal applications before September 5, 2017, had their applications processed normally, as did individuals whose permits were set to expire before March 5, 2018, (provided they submitted a renewal by October 5, 2017).
+If your initial or renewal renewal application was accepted, you are eligible to remain and work in the United States for an additional two years.
 Following the completion of those two years, you will lose eligibility to stay in the U.S. unless there is further action from the government.

 The DREAM Act was reintroduced to Congress on July 20, 2017.
 If it is passed into law, it will provide a path to residency for undocumented young people, including those who received DACA.
 Barring that, Congress has six months (until March 5, 2018) to preserve DACA or come up with an alternative.
-If Congress fails to act, DACA recipients will begin to lose their protected status this March, meaning that deportation proceedings will be allowed to commence.
+If Congress fails to act, DACA recipients will begin to lose their protected status this March or when the DACA lawsuit is resolved, whichever comes later.
+At that time, deportation proceedings will be allowed to commence.

 What are the benefits of DACA?